Annual Technical Report 2004 on Trademark Information Activities submitted by Norway (SCIT/ATR/TM/2004/NO)

 V. Activities in the field of computerized trademark search systems

-The already mentioned electronic trademark register, which also includes the official document/correspondence journal, is kept on a server in a local network of PCs, and allows simple searches for identical or similar marks.
+The electronic trademark register, which also includes the official document/ correspondence journal, is kept on a server in our local network, and allows simple searches for identical or similar marks.
 Marks with figurative element, or word marks in non-standard characters or fancy layout, are all scanned, and kept in the electronic trademark register as images in tif or jpeg-format (older marks are all stored in tif-format).
-They are viewable on screen, but at present the search for figurative identity or similarity is still performed manually.
-Within the first quarter of 2004 we plan to have also these searches fully supported by computerized tools.

-During 2004 the NPO will use Acsepto from SWORD.
-In-house verbal and visual searches, in combination with search for figurative elements according to prior classification according to the Vienna system, will be carried out.
+During 2004 the NPO started to use Acsepto to perform in-house verbal and visual searches, in combination with search for figurative elements according to prior classification according to the Vienna system.

 VI.
 Administration of trademark services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)

 The Norwegian Patent Office is situated in Oslo.
 The Office is open to the public, and is used for information and search purposes.
-The Info Centre and the library can answer questions and give general information concerning industrial property rights to the public.
+The Info Centre and Library can answer questions and give general information to the public concerning industrial property rights.
 They also provide information free of charge from the official trademark register (paper files and electronic database) both by telephone and visits Monday to Friday, during the hours 0900 to 1500.
-The search files and applications are available to the public and they may also obtain register transcripts from the official registers or copies of defined registrations for a fee.
+The search files and applications are available, and it is possible to obtain register transcripts from the official registers or copies of defined registrations for a fee.